MichaelTrestman/roughdraft/README.md

+functionalities to add:

+POVs attached to spots
+  but how? the prob is that not every map location can have a pov. so do you:
+    have povs be a seperate, optional aspect of a spot

 > **Note**: This branch (master) contains a skeleton without any app code, perfect for creating a _new_ application or challenge.
 If you're looking for an example app built with this skeleton, take a look at the [example](/../..//tree/example) branch which includes basic CRUD and RSpec tests.

 ### Purpose